ChrisInYellow/PlatformingProject/README.md

 # PlatformingProject
-Procedural platforming game made as final project on Yrgo.
+Platforming game made as final project on Yrgo.